manobalan08ec32-aidata/healthcare_finance_agent/genie.md

 # Mastering Data Analysis with the Databricks Genie API

-This document provides a comprehensive overview of Databricks Genie, focusing on its core capabilities and how to leverage its functionality through the API to build powerful, automated data solutions.
+This document provides a comprehensive overview of Databricks Genie, focusing on its core capabilities and how to leverage its official Conversation API to build powerful, automated data solutions.

 Genie is the **conversational AI** integrated within the Databricks platform.
 Its primary role is to act as a data expert you can chat with, translating natural language prompts into executable code, explanations, and visualizations.